stackbit-projects/happy-zucchini-c02de/src/pages/index.md

 seo:
   title: Page Title With Relevant Keywords
   description: >-
-    Tell your visitors a bit about this webpage and don't forget to add a call to action in your text!
+    Tell your visitors a bit about this webpage, and don't forget to add a call to action in your text!
   extra:
     - name: 'og:type'